-h) Cash dividend
+h) Cash dividends

-The Company recognises a liability to pay a dividend when the distribution is authorised and the distribution is no longer at the discretion of the Company.
+The Company recognises a liability to pay dividends when the distribution is authorised and the distribution is no longer at the discretion of the Company.
 As per the Law on Enterprise of Vietnam, a distribution is authorised when it is approved by the General Meetings of Shareholders.
 A corresponding amount is recognised directly in equity.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (continued) as at 31 December 2021 and for the year then ended i) Property, plant and equipment
+NOTES TO THE SPECIAL PURPOSE CONSOLIDATED FINANCIAL STATEMENTS (continued) as at 31 December 2023 and for the year then ended i) Property, plant and equipment